crowdsourcing-class/crowdsourcing-class.github.io/index.md

 Links to tutorials and other Python resources are posted on the [resources page](resources.html).
 Let us know if you find something that should be added.</div>

 <div class="alert alert-info" markdown="span">
-The [4th homework assignment](pa1.html) has been released.
+The [fourth homework assignment](pa1.html) has been released.
 It is due Wednesday, September 24th, before class.</div>